wso2/docs-choreo-dev/en/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 - [https://gateway.e1-us-east-azure.choreoapis.dev/.wellknown/jwks](https://gateway.e1-us-east-azure.choreoapis.dev/.wellknown/jwks)
 - [https://gateway.e1-eu-north-azure.choreoapis.dev/.wellknown/jwks](https://gateway.e1-eu-north-azure.choreoapis.dev/.wellknown/jwks)

+!!! note
+    For Private Data Planes (PDPs), the JWKS endpoint URL template is `https://<PDP_GATEWAY_DOMAIN>/.wellknown/jwks`.

+    Replace `<PDP-GATEWAY-DOMAIN>`with the default domain configured to access the PDP APIs.

 The endpoint provides one or more signing keys to validate the JWT.
 The JSON web keys have a kid identifier that can be matched with the same property on the JWT to decide which key to use when validating.